intel-secl/sample-sgx-attestation/README.md

 The project demonstrates several fundamental usages of Intel(R) Software Guard Extensions (Intel(R) SGX) SDK:

-- Initializing and destroying an enclave
+- Initializing and destroying a SGX enclave
-- Generate Quote Inside enclave
+- Generate a Quote inside the enclave
 - Creating a public/private key pair inside the enclave and including the hash of public key in the SGX quote
 - Verify the SGX quote using SGX Quote Verification Service (SQVS)
+- Provision a Symmetric Wrapping Key (SWK)
+- Provision a Secret wrapped by SWK.

 --------------------------------------------------------------------------------